greenelab/meta-review/manuscript.md

 ### Additional collaborative writing projects

 The Deep Review was not the first scholarly manuscript written online via an open collaborative process.
-Interestingly, the collaborative scholarly works (of which we're aware) tend to have dealt with rapidly developing topics.
-In 2013, two dozen mathematicians created the 600-page "HoTT Book" on "Homotopy Type Theory", writing collaboratively in LaTeX on GitHub [@RExXs8is; @MhC1nPDK].
+In 2013, two dozen mathematicians created the 600-page Homotopy Type Theory book, writing collaboratively in LaTeX on GitHub [@RExXs8is; @MhC1nPDK].
 Two technical books on cryptocurrency --- [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) and [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) --- written on GitHub in asciidoc format have engaged hundreds of contributors.
-Both The HoTT Book and Mastering Bitcoin continue to be maintained years after their initial publication.
+Both Homotopy Type Theory and Mastering Bitcoin continue to be maintained years after their initial publication.
 A 2017 perspective on the future of peer review was written collaboratively on Overleaf, with contributions from 32 authors [@52Q1v5nS].
 While debate was raging over tightening the default threshold for statistical significance, nearly 150 scientists contributed to a Google Doc discussion that was condensed into a traditional journal commentary [@82ZjWq3i; @HXpnCQu1].
 The greatest success to date of open collaborative writing is arguably Wikipedia, whose English version contains over 5.5 million articles.
 Wikipedia scaled encyclopedias [far beyond](https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons) any privately-written alternative.
-As the examples above illustrate, open collaborative writing appears to scale scholarly manuscripts where diverse opinion and expertise are paramount beyond what would otherwise be possible.
+These examples illustrate how open collaborative writing can scale scholarly manuscripts where diverse opinion and expertise are paramount beyond what would otherwise be possible.

+Open writing presents new opportunities for distributing scholarly communication.
+Though it is still valuable to have versioned drafts of a manuscript with digital identifiers, journal publication may not be the terminal endpoint for collaborative manuscripts.
+After releasing the first version of the Deep Review [@tJKvnIaZ], 14 new contributors updated the manuscript (Figure @fig:contrib).
+Existing authors continue to discuss new literature, [creating a living document](https://github.com/greenelab/deep-review/).
+Manubot provides an ideal platform for perpetual reviews [@Xs2yPQcr; @H0XkaC8S].

 Concepts for the future of scholarly publishing extend beyond collaborative writing [@WDvu1SAV; @ILhLpgTs].
 Bookdown [@1BISa1RLr] and Pandoc Scholar [@17wKkS4DV] both extend traditional Markdown to better support publishing.